bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 Inspecting visual test results
     After running integration tests, you can use the devtools server to compare your local results with the baseline images.
-Open the displayed server URL in a web browser and append ``/integration/report``.
+Open the displayed server URL (usually ``127.0.0.1:5777``) in the Chrome web browser and append ``/integration/report``.
 This will open a comparison view of any tests where your locally rendered plot is different from the baseline file.
 For example:

     .. image:: /_images/bokehjs_devtools_report.png
         :class: image-border